How To Stop Feeling Hopeless When You’re Depressed

 If you live with depression, first know that you’re not alone.
 In fact, MDD is one of the most common causes of disability for adults in the United States.
 The good news is that help is out there and that it’s more than possible to no longer feel hopeless, especially with support.
 While exercises in mindfulness and cognitive reframing can be life-changing for many, for people with depression, it’s not always enough.
 Various modalities are used to treat depression, and specific treatment plans will always vary from person to person.
 To find therapy for depressive disorders or other mental health concerns, you can ask your doctor for a referral, call your insurance company to see what they cover, or search for a provider online.
 Never be afraid to reach out for help.

 If you’re in immediate danger, call the national suicide prevention lifeline or go to the nearest emergency room.
 The national suicide prevention hotline operates 24/7 and is available to contact through the national suicide prevention lifeline website or by phone at 1-800-273-8255.
 You can also chat with someone via the web at the national suicide prevention lifeline website.
 The national suicide prevention website offers a variety of resources in addition to their phone and webchat options, including opportunities to get involved and stories of hope.
-If you’re not struggling but are concerned about a family member or worry that they may harm themselves, the national suicide prevention lifeline website encourages you to contact the hotline for support and guidance.
+If you’re not struggling but are concerned about a family relative or worry that they may harm themselves, the national suicide prevention lifeline website encourages you to contact the hotline for support and guidance.
 The national suicide prevention lifeline will provide you with resources in your local area.
 Click here to go to the suicide prevention lifeline website and get assistance or learn more.